 Thirteen Questions for Kristi Dorian of The Aquarian

-1. In business since: The Aquarian published its first newspaper in December 1993.
+1. In business since: The Aquarian published its first newspaper in December 1993 to December 2018.

 2. What exactly do you do: The Aquarian serves as a networking, central hub of information for the alternative thinking, environmentally conscious and globally concerned community in Winnipeg and beyond.

-The Aquarian’s niche business has been built on a quarterly, tabloid-sized newspaper that has been in publication for 25 years.
+The Aquarian’s niche business has been built on a quarterly, tabloid-sized newspaper that was in publication for 26 years (currently not in publication as of 2019).
 In spring 2013, we embarked on a new adventure by creating a dynamic online presence to partner with the InPrint department.

 Some of the topics we cover include: